starknet-io/starknet.js/www/docs/guides/events.md

     }
 ```

-Here an event called `EventPanic`, with an u8 stored in keys, and a felt252 (text) in data.
+Here we have an event called `EventPanic`, with an u8 stored in keys, and a felt252 (text) in data.

 ## Why events ?